 The winner will play 29th-seeded Reynoldsburg in the second round Thursday, Oct.
 27, at the site of the higher seed.
 The second-round winner plays in a district semifinal Oct.
 22 against seventh-seeded Dublin Jerome or 35th-seeded Northland at the site of the higher seed.

-Delaware, which has not played any of those teams this season, finished the regular season 4-10-2 overall and 2-4-1 in the OCC-Capital after tying Olentangy at 1 on Oct.
+Delaware, which has not played any of those teams this season, finished the regular season on 4-10-2 overall and 2-4-1 in the OCC-Capital after tying Olentangy at 1 on Oct.
 8.

 Volleyball team set for tourney opener

 The girls volleyball team opens the Division I district tournament Monday, Oct.
 14, at sixth-seeded Westerville Central, with the winner playing 39th-seeded Licking Heights in the second round Wednesday, Oct.
 16, at the site of the higher seed.

 Delaware, which is seeded 42nd of 46 teams in the district, has not played either team this season.